lastdev/Addons/HandyNotes_ShadowlandsTreasures/RECENT_CHANGES.md

-## Changed in v73
+## Changed in v74

-* A few data fixes in Bastion
+* Updated for 10.2.0
-* Bring in updates to the handler code from [HandyNotes: Dragonflight Treasures](https://www.curseforge.com/wow/addons/handynotes-dragonflight-treasures):
+* Fix from Machou for the questid associated with Schematic: Mawdapted Raptora in Zereth Mortis
-    * Avoid some unusual errors when checking achievement criteria
+* Handler updates:
-    * Use Blizzard waypoints if they're available and TomTom isn't installed
+    * Avoid some possible tooltip errors with other addons
-    * New menu item: make a waypoint for all related points
+    * Minimap routes should respect display settings
-    * Routes can now appear on the minimap
+    * New config "only show notable NPCs": enable and rares will only be shown if they've got something for you (achievements or transmogs)